What the Consular Officer can do

 What should you do if arrested

 - If you are arrested and charged with an offence when you are in New Zealand, remain calm and co-operative.
 Request the authorities to inform the Singapore High Commission.
-Ask your relatives and friends to contact the Singapore High Commission or the Consular Directorate of the Ministry of Foreign Affairs in Singapore.
+Due to New Zealand's strict privacy laws, the High Commission would not be notified of your arrest unless you provide consent for consular assistance.

 What should you do if your passport is lost/stolen

-It is advisable for all Singapore travellers to make photocopies of your passport and NRIC when travelling overseas in the event that you lose your identification and travel documents or they are stolen.
+- You are encouraged to carry photocopies of your passport and NRIC when travelling overseas in the event that your original identification and travel documents are lost or stolen.

 What should you do if you lose your money and valuables